pr4nshul/time-tracker/README.md

 # time_tracker1

-An application to keep track of your taska and time
+An application to keep track of your tasks and time

 ## Getting Started